Fixing Squeaky Floors

 Many of the issues causing the creaking noise can be fixed from below the floor if there is access to a crawlspace or a basement.
 In these cases, the repair will be easier and quicker.
 In many situations, it will be invisible too.
 In case of space if fixed and there is a ceiling, removing a part of the ceiling may be considered and replacing it, so the wood floor repair professionals could gain access to the floor.

 This situation is better and often recommended instead of repairing the floor from above.
-Compared to repairing the floor from above, drywall removing and replacements might be messy, however, it is usually more affordable, easier, takes less time and guarantees that specialists will be able to get directly to the heart of the noisy floor issue.
+Compared to repairing the floor from above, drywall removal and replacements might be messy, however, it is usually more affordable, easier, takes less time and guarantees that specialists will be able to get directly to the heart of the noisy floor issue.

 Locate the Creak